2023: 42-year old management expert declares for president

 ...highlights focal points for national transformation

-Ahead of the 2023 general elections, a social innovator and philanthropist, Chukwuka Monye has declared his intention to contest for the office of the President of Nigeria.
+Ahead of the 2023 general election, a social innovator and philanthropist, Chukwuka Monye has declared his intention to contest for the office of the President of Nigeria.

-Monye made his intention known over the weekend at a formal declaration ceremony in his hometown of Onicha-Ugbo in Aniocha North Local Government Area of Delta State.
+Monye made his intention known at a formal declaration ceremony in his hometown of Onicha-Ugbo in Aniocha North Local Government Area of Delta State.

 Anchoring his declaration on the theme ‘Our Future is Now’,.